 - Acknowledge and encourage men to change behaviour through support, referral and advocacy.

 Domestic violence happens to all genders, males against females, males against males, as well as females against males.
 Although not as widely publicised, it does happens.
 Domestic violence and abuse within intimate relationships can happen to anyone, regardless of their gender.
 It is control and power based.
 For example a man could experience this from his girlfriend, his boyfriend, his wife or his husband.

 No one person’s experience is the same or typical.
 There is no ‘typical’ experience within this situation.
 Domestic violence within intimate relationships can change over time.
 Rarely do relationships start with abuse and violence.
 It is commonly something that happens with time, and very rarely improves, unless the abuser is willing to put in the work required to change their behaviours.

 Mensline Court Support

-Mensline Court workers interview and engage before they appear in court men who have been involved in domestic and family violence proceedings in 5 Domestic and Family Violence (DFV) courts in Beenleigh, Ipswich, Brisbane, Holland Park and Richlands.
-Men (identified as either respondents or aggrieved) who are appearing at court where an application has been made for a DFV Protection Order either by the Qld Police Service or as a private application by an aggrieved ; a victim, regardless of gender.
+Mensline Court workers interview and engage with men who have been involved in domestic and family violence situation before they appear in court.
+Mensline works within five give domestic and family violence (DFV) courts in Beenleigh, Ipswich, Brisbane, Holland Park and Richlands.
+Mensline assists men (identified as either respondents or aggrieved) who are appearing at court where an application has been made for a DFV Protection Order, either by the Queensland Police Service or as a private application by an aggrieved or a victim, regardless of gender.

 Without collusion with men workers will challenge alleged abusive behaviour robustly but non-judgementally, and assess whether men comprehend the affects of violence and abuse on their partners, their families, on themselves.